Ozempic Found To Help Kids With Obesity Lose Weight. Is That Good Enough?

 In the experiment — which was funded by pharmaceutical company Novo Nordisk — 201 teenagers aged 12 to 18 with obesity underwent one year and three months of counseling in healthy nutrition, exercised one hour per day, and received a weekly injection in the abdomen.
 Of the participants, 134 adolescents were given a dose of 2.4mg of semaglutide each week while 67 received a placebo.

 The way semaglutide works is that it essentially tells the brain that you’re less hungry by mimicking the hormone Glucagon- Like Peptide 1, which naturally occurs in the human body and helps regulate appetite and blood sugar spikes.

-These findings are promising and a long time coming, especially for youth struggling with additional health issues associated with obesity, according to Daniel Weghuber, MD, from the Paracelsus Medical University Salzburg, one of the researchers who worked on the experiment.
+These findings are promising and a long time coming, especially for youth struggling with additional health issues associated with obesity, according to Daniel Weghuber, M.D., from the Paracelsus Medical University Salzburg in Austria, one of the researchers who worked on the experiment.

 One of the cons being the frequent physical side effects.
 Nausea, vomiting, and abdominal pain — most commonly during the first eight to 12 weeks — affected 82 teens during the trial.
 Similarly, 16 participants experienced skin rashes and irritated skin at the injection point, and five teens had gallstones, but the scientific jury is out on whether this last side effect is specific to the medication, or just of weight loss in general.

 Semaglutide therapy is still largely unavailable to the general public because there just isn’t enough of the drug to go around, and it is also prohibitively expensive — ranging from $800 to $1,300 monthly and not widely covered by insurance companies in the U.S. “It’ll take some time until it will be available and accessible for most patients,” says Weghuber.

 We have no way of knowing whether these drugs, used so early in life for so long, could have unanticipated adverse effects.